muhammadamirkhan-zz/Data-Science-and-ML-Projects/README.md

 # Data-Science-and-ML-Projects
-This repository contains all of data science and machine learning projects
+This repository contains data science and machine learning projects